mattermost/docs/source/install/cloud-changelog.md

  - Removed Boards limits from Cloud Starter subscription.
  - Enabled ``EnableOAuthServiceProvider`` by default.
  - Export files now contain the read and unread status for channels.
- - While upgrading a High Availability installation with rolling upgrades, there might be a situation where after upgrading all nodes, the System Console will show up as just one plugin is there and in disabled state.
-This is expected, and upon another restart of the first node which was upgraded, it should not show any plugins.
-That is the correct state.
-This happens due to the way plugins are initialized by copying over from prepackaged plugins to the plugins directory, and is an harmless artifact of that.
+ - While upgrading a High Availability installation with rolling upgrades, after upgrading all nodes, the System Console may display a single disabled plugin.
+This is expected due to the way plugins are initialized.
+Prepackaged plugins are copied over to the plugins directory.
+Following another restart of the first node upgraded, the System Console should no longer show any plugins present or enabled.
  - Added the ``SentAt`` column to ``NotifyAdmin``.
  - Updated ``NotifyAdmin.RequiredFeature`` column type to ``varchar(255)``.
  - Updated ``NotifyAdmin.RequiredPlan`` column type to ``varchar(100)``.